davidebersani/LinkIt/README.md

 ```sh
 ./setup.sh
 ```

+After this visit the /etc/linkit/linkit.conf file for setup the script.

 Now you can launch the script with a simple command, or you can use the launcher in your menu.
 ```sh